House on Haunted Hill (1999 film): Plot

-In 1931, the patients at the Vannacutt Psychiatric Institute for the Criminally Insane revolt against the staff headed by the sadistic Dr. Richard B. Vannacutt.
-The patients start a fire which engulfs the building, killing all of the inmates and all but five of Vannacutt’s staff.
+In 1931, the patients at the Vannacutt Psychiatric Institute for the Criminally Insane revolt against the staff, headed by the sadistic Dr. Richard B. Vannacutt.
+A fire erupts, killing the inmates and all but five of Vannacutt's staff.

-In 1999, Evelyn Stockard-Price is in a disintegrating marriage with Steven Price, an amusement park mogul.
-At Evelyn's insistence, Price stages her birthday party at the long-abandoned hospital.
-The building's owner, Watson Pritchett, is convinced it is evil, having lived there as a child when it was converted to a private residence.
-Five guests arrive for the party: film producer Jennifer Jenzen; baseball player Eddie Baker; former television personality Melissa Marr; Donald Blackburn, a physician; and Pritchett himself.
+In 1999, Evelyn Stockard-Price is in a disintegrating marriage with Stephen Price, an amusement park mogul known for his elaborate pranks.
+At Evelyn's insistence, Price stages her birthday party at the abandoned hospital.
+Five guests arrive: baseball player Eddie Baker; former television personality Melissa Marr; physician Donald Blackburn; Sara Wolfe, a production assistant impersonating her former boss, Jennifer; and Pritchett, the building's owner.
 The guests are not the ones Price invited and neither of the Prices know who they are.
-Despite this, Price continues the party's advertised theme, offering $1 million to each guest who remains in the house until morning; those who flee forfeit their $1 million to the others.
+Despite this, Price continues the party's advertised theme, offering $1 million to each guest who remains in the house until morning; those who flee or perish forfeit their $1 million to the others.

-The building's security system is mysteriously tripped, locking everyone inside – a stunt which Price blames on Evelyn.
-Jennifer, Eddie and Pritchett search the basement for the control panel.
-While exploring the labyrinthine basement, Jennifer confesses to Eddie that her real name is Sara Wolfe, the recently fired assistant to the real Jennifer.
-She impersonated Jennifer hoping to win the prize money.
-Shortly after, Sara is nearly drowned in a tank of blood by a ghost impersonating Eddie, but the real Eddie arrives in time to save her.
-Melissa subsequently disappears, leaving behind a massive trail of blood.
-Price visits his assistant Schechter, who is supposed to be managing the party stunts, but finds him horribly mutilated.
-On the surveillance monitor he sees the ghost of Dr. Vannacutt walking around with a bloody saw.
+The building's security system is tripped, locking everyone inside – a stunt which Price and Evelyn blame on each other.
+Jennifer, Eddie, and Pritchett search the labyrinthine basement for a control panel.
+Jennifer becomes separated from Eddie and is nearly pulled into a tank of blood by a doppelgänger impersonating him, but frees herself just in time when the real Eddie appears.
+Melissa disappears, leaving behind a trail of blood and a video camera showing her apparent murder.
+Price visits his assistant Schechter, who is overseeing the party stunts, but finds him horribly mutilated.
+On the surveillance monitor he sees an apparition of Dr. Vannacutt armed with a bloody saw.